juliuspr/on-hornplaying/content/conceptual/sound-production/embouchure/relaxing-into-position/_index.md

 ---
-title: Relaxing into position
+title: Relax into position
-weight: 5
+linkTitle: 🟡 Relax into position
-draft: true
+weight: 20
 ---

-## Relaxing into position vs forcing into position
+## Relax into position vs force into position

 Do not force the muscles into a "correct" position.
 A correct position is in fact a skill of effortlessly forming the lips in a relaxed, coordinated way.
 Forcing the embouchure to «look good» will cause unnecessary (and potentially harmful) tension in the jaw.